Itha4/Itha4/README.md

 Hi there 👋.
 I'm Jacklyne Mbuthia, a Cloud Security Engineer who is passionate about all things cloud with a keen interest in securing cloud environments. i'm passionate about demistifying the cloud and advocating for secure cloud practices☁️

-- 💬 I enjoy talking about the cloud; Azure....Hybris cloud is the future
+- 💬 I enjoy talking about the cloud; Azure....Hybrid cloud is the future
 - 📝 I blog about cloud topics with a touch of nerd humour.
 - 🌱 I’m currently learning Microsoft Defender and Microsft Sentinel.
 - 🤔 I'm big on cloud advocacy hoping to help more businesses move their operations to the cloud and have more developers build proejcts around the cloud services.